Graded hypoellipticity of BGG sequences: Introduction and main results

 \begin{thm} If the linear connection $\nabla$ is a flat, then there exist invertible differential operators of graded Heisenberg order zero, $W_k\colon\Gamma^\infty(\mathcal H_k\oplus\ker(\tilde P_k))\to\Omega^k(M;E)$, such that

 \end{thm}

-On a contact manifold, the Rumin complex \eqref{E:Dbar} is Rockland in the ungraded sense and coincides with the complex introduced by Rumin, see Example~\ref{Ex:Rumin} below.
-Hypoellipticity of this complex has been established by Rumin in \cite{R00} using the classical Heisenberg calculus.
+On a contact manifold, the Rumin complex \eqref{E:Dbar} is Rockland in the ungraded sense.
+Hypoellipticity of this complex has been established by Rumin in \cite[Section~3]{R94} using results of Helffer and Nourrigat \cite{HN85}.
 For generic rank two distributions in dimension five, the Rumin complex is Rockland in the ungraded sense too, see Example~\ref{Ex:BGG235}.
 In general, the Rumin complex will only be Rockland in the graded sense, and the graded analysis in Section~\ref{S:grRockland} may be used to study them.
 For instance, the Rumin complex associated with an Engel structure will only be Rockland in the graded sense, see Example~\ref{Ex:Engel}.
+On C-C manifolds, Rumin has used the concept of C-C ellipticity, see \cite[Definition~5.1]{R01} or \cite[Section~2]{R99}, to show that the Rumin complexes are hypoelliptic, see \cite[Theorem~5.2]{R01} or \cite[Theorem~3]{R99}.